brightigiemokha/django_todo/README.md

 The key principles adopted were; focus on the essential features first, work in small iterations and add extra features/expand scope as time permitted.

-The structure of development was: Milestone => Epic => Task/User Story.
+The structure of development was: Milestone => Task/User Story.
-Epics were considered as iterations, and all of them contained 5 issues.
-Using the MoSCoW prioritization technique, they were separated into 60% as Must Have, 20% Should Have and 20% Could Have.
+Epics were considered as iterations, and all of them contained 9 issues. all issues where planned in the user story and task set completed

 Colored text was used when possible (using Tex) for organizing, color-coding and visual distinction.